Bistability of optical properties of cesium vapor due to collective interaction of alignment and orientation under strong spin exchange conditions: Discussion

+Indeed, elliptical pumping creates a moment $\bf{M}^{\text{(1)}}$ (the index "1" corresponds to orientation, "2" to alignment) along the \emph{z} axis.
+In the presence of a nonzero field $B_x$ (i.e., during scanning), this moment rotates around the \emph{x} axis, resulting in a component of the moment $M^{(1)}_y$ (Fig.~\ref{fig2}(d)).
+The sign of $M^{(1)}_y$ is determined by the sign of the ellipticity and the sign of $B_x$.
+If we assume that the moment $\bf{M^{(1)}}$ is capable of creating an effective field $\bf{B_{\text{Eff}}}$ parallel to it, then it is capable of changing the sign of the alignment signal when $B_{y\,\text{Eff}}+B_{y}$ passes through zero.
+We note once again that $B_z$, and therefore $M^{(1)}_z$, are not capable of inverting the alignment signal.

-The question arises as to how the effective field $\bf{B_{\tt{Eff}}}$ can arise.
+The question arises as to how the effective field $\bf{B_{\text{Eff}}}$ can arise.
 It is known that in a symmetric cell, the integral field produced by identically oriented, uniformly distributed moments within the cell vanishes (which is why atomic magnetometers are not subject to shifts due to the magnetization of the atomic ensemble).

-But the condition of uniform distribution is violated in an optically dense medium, that is, precisely under those conditions - on the verge of complete absorption of the pumping - under which we observe the bistability effect.
+But the condition of uniform distribution is violated in an optically dense medium, that is, precisely under those conditions -- on the verge of complete absorption of the pumping -- under which we observe the bistability effect.
 If the center of the ensemble of oriented atoms is shifted relative to the center of the ensemble of aligned atoms (which is due to a significantly stronger absorption of the linear component of the pumping), then the latter will be affected by the magnetic field created by the former.
-In this case, it is possible that the squeezed ensembles of alignment and orientation are spatially separated.
+In this case, it is possible that the stretched ensembles of alignment and orientation are spatially separated.
 Then, due to the SERF effect, they will be concentrated in local, clearly defined areas, and this will allow them to coexist.
-A simple estimate shows that to create a field of ${B_{\tt{at}} = 1~\tt{nT}}$ at a distance of $l = $ 1~mm, a point dipole containing ${N_{\tt{at}} \approx 5\times10^{11}}$ oriented atoms is required.
-Under our conditions, $N_{\tt{at}}$ will occupy a volume of 2.5~mm$^3$ (a cube with a side of $L \approx $ 1.3 mm).
-The condition for treating the dipole as point-like can be written as $l \gg L/2$.
-It is evident that it is not fully satisfied, but the fields created by the atoms are close in order of magnitude to the required ones.
-This explains why the effect is observed in such a narrow temperature range: at lower temperatures, the concentrations of atoms are insufficient to create the necessary field, while at higher temperatures, complete absorption of light in the cell occurs.

-Spatial separation of local regions is not the only possible explanation for the observed effective field, but it demonstrates the fundamental possibility of interaction between orientation and alignment.
-Alternatively, the effective field may arise as a result of Fermi contact interaction \cite{Grover_1978}.
-This issue requires further study.